opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

 Other than the default Java, Maven and Spring technologies, the Registry module does not make use of any particular technology.

 ## Architecture
-As the majority of the ODM services, the Blueprint Service is composed by:
+As the majority of the ODM services, the Registry Service is composed by:

 * Registry API module: a module containing abstract controller, resource definition and a client to interact with the controller
 * Registry Server module: a module implementing the abstract controller, any other component to interact with the DB, and any service needed for the Registry operations